 Reviewed by the HRPP Director or delegated to the IRB Chair or designated IRB voting member(s) to verify status.
-For a designated reviewer, the member eligibility rules apply (Protection of Human Subjects, 2018, § 46.107).
+For a designated reviewer, the member eligibility rules apply (Code of Federal Regulations, 45 CFR § 46.107).
 If the reviewer(s) cannot serve as a reviewer, the HRPP Director, or designee, will select another voting member.
 The reviewer completes the Protocol Review Checklist via the electronic IRB portal.
 If accepted as an Exempt protocol, the HRPP Director, or designee, may approve the application, set forth conditions of approval, or may elect to have the entire IRB committee or an IRB sub-committee review the application.
 Records will be maintained of all activities regarding actions on the application.

-Limited Review Protocol
+Exempt Limited Review Protocol

-Reviewed by the IRB Chair or designated IRB voting member(s).
-The member eligibility rules apply (Protection of Human Subjects, 2018, § 46.107).
+Reviewed by the HRPP Director or delegated to or designated IRB voting member(s).
+The member eligibility rules apply (Code of Federal Regulations, 45 CFR § 46.107).
 If the reviewer(s) cannot serve as a reviewer, the IRB Chair, or designee will select another voting member.
-The review is conducted to determine whether the protocol has met the requirements for Limited Review (Protection of Human Subjects, 2018, § 46.111.a).
+The review is conducted to determine whether the protocol has met the requirements for Limited Review (Code of Federal Regulations, 45 CFR § 46.111.a).
 If accepted as a Limited Review protocol, the reviewer(s) may approve the application, set forth conditions of approval, or may elect to have the entire IRB membership or an IRB sub-committee review the application, with approval from the IRB Chair.
 Records will be maintained for all activities regarding actions on the application.